andreivisan/andreivisan.github.io/_posts/2015-03-18-searching-with-elasticsearch-and-node.js.md

 npm install elasticsearch
 ```

 Now we should create a new module for searching.
-If you use the MEAN stack (learn more about it <a href="http://mean.io/#!/">MEAN.IO</a> or <a href="http://meanjs.org/">MEAN.JS</a>) then there are many ways to organize your folder structure.
+If you use the MEAN stack (if you are interested you can learn more about it on <a href="http://mean.io/#!/">MEAN.IO</a> or <a href="http://meanjs.org/">MEAN.JS</a>) then there are many ways to organize your folder structure.
 Since we are not using this stack and we work with plain Node.js I prefer to organize each piece of different functionality in a new module.
 So let’s create a new folder called search_module in the root folder of the project.
 Inside it
 let’s create a file called search.js.
 Bellow the contents of the file:

 ``` javascript